2.4 Applying for redress with serious criminal convictions

 Sentenced after applying for redress

-If after applying for redress, a person is sentenced to imprisonment for 5 years or more for an offence in Australia or another country, the person must notify the Scheme in writing of this change in circumstances as soon as practicable.
+If after applying for redress, a person is sentenced to imprisonment for 5 years or more for an offence in Australia or another country, the person must notify the Scheme in writing of this change in circumstances as soon as possible.